moorepants/eme171/content/pages/lab-01.rst

 Use these values to determine how long your simulation should last such that at least five oscillations occur or the oscillation magnitude is reduced to approximately 1/10 maximum.
-Also use them to choose a time resolution (spacing between time steps) such that you plot at least ten time points for the shortest duration oscillation.
+Also use them to choose a time resolution (spacing between time steps) such that you plot at least fifty time points for the shortest duration oscillation.

 Deliverables